 You will need to add the relevant resources to your Organization via the Console in order to have access to them in Settings.
 For more check out Setting up email domains and addresses in Console and Configuring a Domain for Sending Email.

 Airkit apps can be associated with their own APIs, to use when you need to interact with your apps or the data within them outside of Airkit.
-The API Key Filtering section is used to permission your App API based on API Keys:
+The API Key Filtering section is used to give permission to your App API based on API Keys:

 This section is used to define the web resources that your app will use when deployed.
 This differs from the web resources defined under Web URLs because these links are associated with individual user Journeys; navigating to a Journey link allows a user to continue an existing Journey, rather than start a new one.
 (For more on Journey Links, see Linking to Journeys.)